A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Representational Evaluation

 \subsection{Evaluating Policies against Decoded Beliefs}

-We now set out to test whether the LLM agent's behaviour is consistent with its cognitive maps, particularly in cases when its actions deviate from optimal behaviour.
-To do so, we compare the agent's observed action sequence with the optimal policy derived from the cognitive map decoded at each trajectory step using the general MLP probe with pre-reasoning activations from layer 15.
-As in \Cref{subsec:cognitive_maps} (and \Cref{fig:highest_prob_metrics}), we obtain a single location for the \agent{} and \goal{} cells by selecting the grid cells with the highest predicted probabilities for the corresponding classes, and compute optimal actions on both the ground-truth and decoded grids. \Cref{tab:results_behavior_in_decoded_grid} reports the accuracy of the agent's actions with respect to optimal policies defined on both the ground-truth grid (\textit{Acc.\ GT}) and the decoded cognitive map (\textit{Acc.\ Dec.}), and the fraction of actions that are optimal under both (\textit{Agreem.}).
+Behavioural deviations from the optimal policy do not, by themselves, show that the agent is not acting goal-directedly.
+If the agent's internal representation of the environment is incomplete or inaccurate, an action may be suboptimal in the true grid while still being appropriate relative to the agent's own beliefs.
+We therefore test whether the agent's behaviour is consistent with its decoded cognitive maps, focusing in particular on cases where its actions deviate from the ground-truth optimal policy.
+To do so, we compare the agent's observed action sequence with the optimal policy derived from the cognitive map decoded at each trajectory step using the general MLP probe with layer-15 pre-reasoning activations.
+As in \Cref{subsec:cognitive_maps} (and \Cref{fig:highest_prob_metrics}), we first identify a single \agent{} and \goal{} location by selecting the grid cells with the highest predicted probabilities for the corresponding classes.
+We then compute optimal actions on both the decoded and ground truth grids. \Cref{tab:results_behavior_in_decoded_grid} reports the accuracy of the agent's actions with respect to optimal policies defined on the decoded cognitive map (\textit{Acc.\ Dec.}) and the ground truth grid (\textit{Acc.\ GT}), as well as the fraction of actions that are optimal under both policies (\textit{Agreem.}).